Each of the functions described below adds a new general constraint to a model.

 - OR (AddGenConstrOr): set a binary variable equal to one if and only if at least one variable out of a set of binary decision variables is equal to one

-- INDICATOR (AddGenConstrIndicator): whenever a given binary variable takes a certain value, then the given linear constraint must be satisfied
+- INDICATOR (AddGenConstrIndicator): a given binary variable may only take a certain value if a given linear constraint is satisfied